 Carried along by the on-going avalanche that is her life, Conrad provides startling vantage points from which we can view not only her life but our own.
 In her case, it is a life that epitomises the courage and vision of a woman to find the means to express and conduct the tumultuous and contradictory energies arising from being an artist, a mother, a daughter, a criminal, and the consummate outsider.
 In the process she conjures a startling picture of human life, which provides an unforgettable story, proving once again that the best non-fiction films are "best" not because they are the most informative, or most the persuasive, or even the most useful, but because they are the most creative, effective, and valuable human documents that can be made from the circumstances represented in them.

-Punctuated by an evocative, original score by C.W.
-Stoneking and Steve Grant, HERETIC offers up a thoroughly unexpected and unpredictable portrait of one of the world's fiercest and freshest artists.
+Punctuated by an evocative, original score by Me-Lee Hay, HERETIC offers up a thoroughly unexpected and unpredictable portrait of one of the world's fiercest and freshest artists.

 - ANNIE LEE upon viewing HERETIC